IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 The container image needs to include Tensorflow and the python kubernetes client.
 A compatible image is available on [dockerhub](https://hub.docker.com/r/mclosson/tensorflow).
 That image can be used.
 If you want to build the image yourself, the instructions follow.
 Note that there are additional steps to configure Kubernetes to use a private docker repository.
 Those steps are not covered in this readme.

 The following `Dockerfile` can be used to create your own compatible image.
 The `kubectl` binary isn't required.
-But is useful of the pod needs to be debugged.
+But is useful if the pod needs to be debugged.

 ```
 FROM tensorflow/tensorflow